-As there are no municipal residential drinking water sources and the vulnerability score for the SGRA is less than 6, there are no significant risks in this area (Table 4.86).
-Table 4.3 and 4.4 can be used in combination with Maps 4.230 and 4.231 to determine where chemical, pathogen, and DNAPL threats can be moderate and low risks in HVAs and SGRAs in Wellington North.
-In addition, Appendix A (Tables 17 and 18) can be used to determine the types of activities that would be deemed drinking water threats in HVAs and SGRAs.
+As there are no municipal residential drinking water sources there are no significant risks in this area (Table 4.86).
+Table 4.3 can be used in combination with Map 4.WN.HVA to determine where chemical, pathogen, and DNAPL threats can be moderate and low risks in HVAs in Wellington North.
 There are no known conditions or issues in the portion of the municipality within the MV SPA (Table 4.87).